If you are looking for Cognos Interview Questions And Answers For Experienced or Freshers, you are in the right place.

-A) For creating security features to cubes we can use the user class views and dimension views.
+For creating security features in cubes we can use the user class views and dimension views.

-Dimension views helps in hiding certain data from the cube depending on what view you are using.
+Dimension views help in hiding certain data from the cube depending on what view you are using.

 Then we can use the user class views to the cubes for making that data available for a certain role or group.

-We can also use password protection is another way of providing security to the cubes.
+We can also use password protection as another way of providing security to the cubes.

-A) It may have 300mb; 400mb depends on position, Optimum size for cube is up to 2GB;
+It may have 300MB; 400MB depends on the position, Optimum size for a cube is up to 2GB;

 You can add user classes to a catalog if you created the catalog or you are working with a personal copy of a distributed catalog and your administrator gave you the privilege to add and modify user classes.